TriumphLLC/Blend4Web/doc_src/git_short_manual.rst

 From the remote - to the local
 ------------------------------

-After all the commits are performed it's nesessary to load the changes from the remote ("shared") repository to the local one:
+After all the commits are performed it's necessary to load the changes from the remote ("shared") repository to the local one:

 .. code-block:: none